warlock-labs/solbls/README.md

 ```

 ---
 All tests pass, except the subgroup membership checks, which is to be expected.
-Units are gwei.
+Units are gwei. `testFail_E2noG2()` does not actually use that much gas.
+It fails instantly.

 ![test results](/test/test_results.png)